csg-tokyo/bluescript/website/docs/reference/cli.md

 ```

 When you run this command:
+1. The CLI scans for available BlueScript devices over Bluetooth.
-1. The project is compiled into native code on your host machine.
+2. The project is compiled into native code on your host machine.
-2. The CLI scans for available BlueScript devices over Bluetooth.
-3. You select a device (if multiple are found).
-4. The code is transferred and executed immediately.
+3. The code is transferred and executed immediately.

 ---